 a.
-Methods for Discovery: Level of Care Assurance/Sub-assurances i.
-Sub-Assurances:
+Methods for Discovery: Level of Care Assurance/Sub-assurances a.
+Sub-assurance: An evaluation for LOC is provided to all applicants for whom there is reasonable indication that services may be needed in the future.

 The state demonstrates that it implements the processes and instrument(s) specified in its approved waiver for evaluating/reevaluating an applicant's/waiver participant's level of care consistent with level of care provided in a hospital, NF or ICF/IID.